dec0dedd/german-smart-reader/README.md

 ```
 npm run dev
 ```
 Then open http://localhost:5173 in your browser.
+The reader is also available online here: https://dec0dedd.github.io/german-smart-reader/

 ## Usage
 1. Copy and paste German text into the reader.